- 1/2 cup butter, softened

-- In a large bowl, cream butter and sugars until light and fluffy.
+- Preheat oven to 350°.
+Cream butter and sugars until light and fluffy.
 Beat in egg whites.
 Beat in peanut butter and vanilla.
-Combine the flour, baking soda and salt; gradually add to creamed mixture.
+In another bowl, combine flour, baking soda and salt; gradually beat into creamed mixture.
 Stir in candy bars.

 - Shape into 1-1/2-in. balls and place 2 in. apart on greased baking sheets.
-Bake at 350° for 10-12 minutes or until golden brown.
+Bake until golden brown, 10-12 minutes.
 Remove to wire racks to cool.
-Yield: 4 dozen.
+Yield: about 4 dozen.

 Reviews for Butterfinger Cookies